ProcStack/procstack.github.io/AboutMe/Web_Dev.htm.md

      Electing those specific users to move rooms together.

-   It worked out pretty well, and I'd see groups of people transform into "Colored Diamond" avatars of people in different rooms.
+   It worked out pretty well, and I'd see groups of people transform into "Colored Diamond" avatars of people in different verses.

      If they wanted to hang out with their friends,